Trump rally crowd chants ‘Lock her up!’ about Sen. Feinstein

 Speaking to a crowd of thousands, Trump said he was delivering a promise he’d made to Iowa voters years ago when he campaigned ahead of the state’s caucuses.

 “Promises made, promises kept,” he said.
-He charged that if Democrats take control of Congress next month, they will seek to roll back his efforts.
+He charged without offering evidence that if Democrats take control of Congress next month, they will seek to roll back his efforts.

 The move was also seen as a reward for Republican Sen. Chuck Grassley of Iowa, the Senate Judiciary Committee chairman who led Kavanaugh’s contentious but successful confirmation fight.
 Trump praised Grassley on Tuesday night as a “tough cookie” as he applauded local leaders including Iowa’s Republican Rep. David Young and Gov. Kim Reynolds, who face tough re-election fights.